vstanyshevskyy/obobruiko/content/articles_files/how-to-cope-with-uncertainty-three-cbt-techniques-to-reduce-worry-and-anxiety.md

       Three CBT techniques are especially helpful:

-      1. **Recognizing distorted thinking** –spotting how your mind exaggerates threats or interprets events negatively.
+      1. **Recognizing distorted thinking** – spotting how your mind exaggerates threats or interprets events negatively.

-      2. **Distinguishing helpful vs. unhelpful worry** –identifying worries that help solve problems versus those that trap you in loops.
+      2. **Distinguishing helpful vs. unhelpful worry** – identifying worries that help solve problems versus those that trap you in loops.

       3. **Gradually increasing tolerance for uncertainty** – practicing being in situations with unknown outcomes so the mind learns that ambiguity is manageable – and sometimes even positive.